 Know the Carriers and Where to Find Their Best Prices

 There are new discount carriers popping up every day, and for the most part you won’t find them on fare aggregator websites (like Orbitz or Expedia).
 You will need to look for their individual websites or on different aggregator sites like SkyScanner or Momondo.
 Personally I always use Momondo first.
-Whe I was so depressed when ticket prices came up very high.
+When I recently was looking at tickets to Portugal, I was so depressed the ticket prices were coming up very high and only on major airlines.
 But, I had seen RyanAir and EasyJet planes flying into Marrakech (one benefit of living within spitting distance of the airport).
-When I looked at their websites the prices were MUCH lower.
+When I looked at the websites for the low cost options, the prices were MUCH lower.
 I realized that sites like Orbitz didn’t show these discount carriers.
 After some searching I found Momondo.
 Here’s an example comparison.
 Let’s say you’re on vacation in Morocco and decide to go to Paris for the weekend – because you can do this.
 Momondo results return this;

 Yes that’s 163 euros per person.
 This is actually higher than normal as I sometimes can get flights for as low as 50-60 euros roundtrip to Paris or Madrid.
 Our recent trip to Portugal cost us under 200 euros TOTAL for two people using discount airlines.